MouseLand/Kilosort/README.md

 # Kilosort3: spike sorting on GPUs with template matching, drift correction and fancy clustering

-Now is the best time to post feedback (good or bad) so please use Github issues freely!

 For older versions, please see Github releases:

 * [Kilosort 2.5](https://github.com/MouseLand/Kilosort/releases/tag/v2.5) on Jan 30, 2021.